-- According to Lindelof, bringing in Alice Eve as Dr. Carol Marcus was not that big of a decision.
-However, with having so many characters to service in a “two hour and ten minute long movie, or however long this movie ends up being,” the issue was “how can she interact with all those other guys in a way that doesn’t take away from them, but enhances them.”
+- According to Lindelof, bringing in Alice Eve as Dr Carol Marcus was not that big of a decision.
+However, with having so many characters to service in a “two hours and ten-minute long movie, or however long this movie ends up being,” the issue was “how can she interact with all those other guys in a way that doesn’t take away from them, but enhances them.”

 - When they cast Cumberbatch they were tempted to write even more scenes for his character, but after the first movie had so many deleted Nero scenes, they decided to leave the audience wanting more.

 “The majority of the Easter eggs are already embedded before we go into production.
 I think that there are a couple of things that along the way where you find an opportunity.
 But I think the fans want to feel that that stuff had a lot of thought behind it and that we’re not being casual about referencing the original series or the Trek-verse.
 And you have to do your homework especially because we started a new timeline.”

 What about trying to top the awesome redshirt death of the first film:

 “Look, redshirts have become so proliferate in popular culture that it’s one of those things where it’s almost like in a Bond movie you know that Q is going to show up with gadgets, so now there is a reasonable expectation that redshirts are going to die and that’s the nature of it.
 But if you’re too cutesy about it, it penetrates the reality of the movie.
 So all I can say is you’re asking a very insightful question and much discussion was had about it.”

 They wanted Earth to play a bigger role in the Star Trek movies.